dbt001/test/cnf2.md

 ## CNF Configuration via CRs

-As explained earlier, the SD-WAN CNF contains a collection of services, implemented by OpenWRT packages.
+As explained earlier, the SD-WAN CNF contains a collection of services, implemented by vpp plugins.
 In this section, the services are described in greater detail.

 ### IPSec
 The SD-WAN leverages IPSec functionality to setup secure tunnels for  Edge-to-WAN and Edge-WAN-Edge (i.e., to interconnect two edges) communication.
-The SD-WAN uses the OpenWrt StrongSwan implementation of IPSec.
-IPsec rules are integrated with the OpenWRT firewall, which enables custom firewall rules.
-StrongSwan uses the default firewall mechanism to update the firewall rules and injects all the additionally required settings, according to the IPsec configuration stored in /etc/config/ipsec .
+The SD-WAN uses the vpp IPSec crypto plugin implementation of IPSec.
+IPsec rules are integrated with the firewall, which enables custom firewall rules. vpp uses the default firewall mechanism to update the firewall rules and injects all the additionally required settings, according to the IPsec configuration from CRD Controller .

 The SD-WAN configures the IPSec site-to-site tunnels to connect edge networks through a hub located in the external network.
 The hub is a server that acts as a proxy between pairs of edges.
 The hub also runs SD-WAN CRD Controller and CNF configured such that it knows how to access SD-WAN CNFs deployed on both edges.
 In that case, to create the IPsec tunnel, the WAN interface on the edge is treated as one side of the tunnel, and the connected  WAN interface on the hub is configured as the "responder".
 Both edges are configured as "initiator".